slamminstam/bash-jeopardy/README.md

 # bash-jeopardy
-Adding BASH Jeopardy questions file - original
+BASH Jeopardy questions in use at jeopardylabs.com